KevinKra/Notes/certifications/aws/developer/resource.md

 - The traces that X-Ray processes generate a what?
 - Compute resources, running your application logic, send data about their work as what?
 - What three pieces of information does a segment provide?
-- When an HTTP request reaches your application, can you capture information on the host, request, response, work done, and possible issues?
+- When an HTTP request reaches your application, can you capture information about the host, request, response, work done, and possible issues?
 - Does the X-Ray SDK gather information from request and response headers, the code in your application, and metadata about the AWS resources on which it runs?
 - Can you, the developer, choose what data the X-Ray SDK collects?
 - Can a **segment field** be used as a filter expression?